oslokommune/okctl/userdocs/src/help/setup-reference-app.md

     ```

     * Add the user to your database, make any changes to sql if applicable

+      **NOTE**: You need to have postgres client (psql) [installed on local machine](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/) for this script to work.
     ```bash
     read -p "Enter database name [okctldemo]: " database && \
     database=${database:-okctldemo} && \